Two entrepreneurs who applied to register the brand ‘Meta’ in August ask Zuckerberg for $ 20 million

 The company is called Meta PC and it has been operating more than a year, but it was in August 2021 when its founders, Joe Darger and Zack Shutt, presented a request official to register the trademark “Meta”.

-The document requested the reserved use of the “Meta” brand for desktop computers, laptops, tablets, software and other items related to technology, one of the major sectors in which Facebook operates (now Meta Platforms, Inc).
+The document requested the reserved use of the “Meta” brand for desktops, laptops, tablets, software and other items related to technology, one of the major sectors in which Facebook operates (now Meta Platforms, Inc).

 While the request trademark has not yet been granted, the founders of Meta PC have already elaborated a plan for when Mark Zuckerberg try to claim the name.
 Darger and Shutt told TMZ that they are willing to sell the brand to Facebook for no less than $ 20 million.